SySudo/IP2Bin/README.md

 # IP2Bin

-Convert ip to binary number and vice versa !!
+Convert IPv4 to Binary number and vice versa !!

 **Python3** is used